jdtadeusz/Taxify/README.md

 In the wallet section the program displays the funds avaiable, user can easily deposit money by typing the amount of $ which they wish to add - the program is going to open wallet assigned to the user, read the funds they already have, and add up the number given; it is also possible to withdraw all money from your acc

 ### Become a rider
-There is a possibility to sign up for a driver, the program will ask some question and assign user to *drivers.txt* or *lux_drivers.txt* (it depends on what car the user drives)
+There is a possibility to sign up for a driver, the program will ask some questions and assign user to *drivers.txt* or *lux_drivers.txt* (it depends on what car the user drives)

 The program will be rewritten in future using gui, but it might take some time for me to learn it :)